gatein/gatein-portal/packaging/jboss-as7/README.txt

 Known Issues
 ============

-- Only one JBoss AS 7 version is supported at one time.
-At the moment it's JBoss AS 7.1.0.Final.
+- JBoss AS 7 versions 7.1.0.Final, 7.1.1.Final, and 7.1.2.Final are supported at the moment
+- Special release of JCR Kernel is used (2.3.6-GA-JBAS7) that supports classloader isolated environment
 - WSRP is not yet supported
 - <distributable/> is not yet supported
 - Sample ears have been repackaged as their current default packaging is not supported